AlpETuna/FocusFlow/DEPLOYMENT_CHECKLIST.md

-# 🚀 FocusFlow AWS Deployment Checklist
+# 🚀 Root Focus AWS Deployment Checklist

-Your FocusFlow application is now **COMPLETE** and ready for AWS deployment!
+Your Root Focus application is now **COMPLETE** and ready for AWS deployment!
 Here's exactly what you need to do:

 ## ✅ What's Already Configured